Matrix Partners India, others invest in Avail Finance

 Aggarwal said the company partners with business firms that employ blue collared workers to source potential borrowers.
 Till date, it has disbursed loans to around 4,000 borrowers and the average loans size is around Rs20,000.

-The startup claims to leverage alternate forms of parameters sourced from companies it works with, to underwrite loan applications.
+The start-up claims to leverage alternate forms of parameters sourced from companies it works with, to underwrite loan applications.
 It also uses India Stack’s integration to find borrowers, the company said in a statement.

 India Stack is a set of open application programming interfaces (APIs) that allows governments, businesses, startups and others to provide paperless eKYC, and to identify customers.